 Latte's experience with Apoquel and Cytopoint

-We gave Latte Apoquel for a pretty long time – around 3 years.
-But we quickly and successfully reduced the frequency of dosing from daily to two to three times a week.
+We gave Latte Apoquel for a pretty long time - around 3 years.
+But after changing to a diet that worked for her, we quickly and successfully reduced the frequency of dosing from daily to two to three times a week.

 It helped her recover from really dark days.
 Latte goes for annual routine blood tests so we can catch any abnormality early.
 So far, the results are good.
 At the end of her Apoquel days (March 2019), she wasn't responding as well as she once did, so we weaned her off.